 The kiosk shown below explains the mural in more detail.
 For more information about “Passing The Torch,” our newest art installation in Johnson City, TN, click here.

 Nancy Fishman, our design director, is to the right of me in the photo above, the founder of Bravissima! my good friend Belinda Kiener is next, Linda Good is beside her, and to the far right in black and white, is the mayor of Johnson City, Jenny Brock.
 Bravissima! is a group of women who have made a yearly commitment to sponsor the Arts in our region.
-I’m proud to be a charter member of Bravissima! and happy that we could help sponsor this project.
-If you are local and would like more information about Bravissima!, contact Belinda at firstname.lastname@example.org for more information.
+I’m proud to be a charter member of Bravissima! and happy that we could help support this project.
+If you are local and would like more information about Bravissima!, contact Belinda at email@example.com.